Medications for insomnia and some recommendations for sleep:

 They are the oldest class of sleeping pills.
 They cause more side effects on the day than more modern hypnotics and have a higher risk of addiction.
 Other relatively frequent adverse effects are intolerance to light, dizziness, euphoria, episodes of amnesia, diarrhea, nausea, sleepwalking, and blurred vision.
 Like other sedatives, hypnotics, benzodiazepines should not be used by pregnant women, breastfeeding women, or people with a history of drug addiction, depression, or respiratory diseases.
 Use in older adults should be done with caution, and medications should never be discontinued immediately.

-Some medications used in treating depression (trazodone, amitriptyline, nortriptyline) can relieve insomnia when taken in small doses.
+Some medications used in treating depression (trazodone, amitriptyline, nortriptyline) can relieve insomnia in small doses.
 These medications’ most common side effects include sweating, constipation, diarrhea, nausea, headaches, dizziness, and blurred vision.

 Sedative antidepressants are not considered safe for pregnant women and people with a history of heart problems or high blood pressure.